Non-Personally Identifiable Information

 The university uses information available in website server logs, such as network connection details, IP addresses, date and time, and content accessed to analyze trends, to create summary reporting for troubleshooting or design purposes, and to identify performance or problem areas.

-An IP address identifies the computer and its network connection, not the computer user.
-The university does not normally link IP addresses to personally identifiable information, so that the identity of users remains anonymous to the university but not, for example, the time users log on, log off, and how long they visit any one site.
-The university uses IP addresses to identify a user when necessary to enforce compliance with law or university policies, for purposes of system administration, and to ascertain demographics and visitor usability.
+The university does not normally link IP addresses to personally identifiable information, so that the identity of users remains anonymous to the university but not, for example, the time users log on, log off and how long they visit any one site.

 The university also uses Google Analytics and similar measurement tools to understand how visitors find university websites and content and how they interact with them.
 We use this information to improve the user experience on the website and to optimize our marketing efforts.
 While the university uses various first- and third-party tools to collect and report visit data, these data are collected to measure university website and advertising performance and to inform future content and functionality development.